List of Musical Instruments of Japan

 Japanese flutes are called fue (笛).
 There are eight traditional flutes as well as more modern creations.

-• Hocchiku (法竹) - upright bamboo flute
+• Hocchiku (法竹) - Hocchiku upright bamboo flute

-• NOHKAN (能管) - transverse bamboo flute used for noh theater
+• Nohkan (能管) - transverse bamboo flute used for noh theater

 • Ryūteki (龍笛) - transverse bamboo flute used for gagaku